 What would you do if your company is found to negatively impact the environment?
 What if an executive makes a poorly received off-color remark?
 Who responds if your product suffers quality control or supply chain issues?
-What if the company is under a federal criminal investigation, such as the one currently being faced by blood-testing tech company Theranos?
+What if the company is under a federal criminal investigation, such as the one recently faced by Theranos’ founder Elizabeth Holmes?

-These questions are critically important, but are often ignored by life sciences businesses – setting their company up to perform poorly during a crisis.
+These questions are critically important, but are often ignored by life sciences businesses, ultimately setting their company up to perform poorly during a crisis.
 No matter what the problem, if it attracts public attention and threatens a company’s reputation or ability to function, it’s a crisis that needs to be addressed quickly and effectively.

 In truth, crisis communications take place in three stages: preparation, performance, and aftermath.
 You need to prepare and have a plan ready to go, perform once the crisis arises, and take stock of the damage in the aftermath.